Unordinal-MP/EmbeddedFPSExample/README.md

 * Select Copy from Avatar.

-* Select AvatarArmature as the Source.
+* Select CharacterAvatar as the Source.

 * To save your changes, click Apply.
 If everything went well, the files should re-import without any warnings or errors in the console.

 * Select the asset CharacterPrimary.

 * Drag and drop the animation assets' mixamo.com sub-assets into the CharacterPrimary's corresponding slots.
+It is important that you drag the sub-clips called "mixamo.com" and not the parent clips, counter-intuitive as it may seem.

 That's it; the animations should now be visible in-game.
 </details>